 High Protein Rich Vegetables

-Do you know that high protein rich vegetables are best for your health.
+Do you know that high protein-rich vegetables are best for your health?
 I’ve heard this question many times when I eat a vegetarian diet, but it’s a very good question!

 The result is that even vegans can get all the nutrition they need by planning and eating!

-There are some things to keep in mind, but the Academy of Nutrition and Dietetics says, “A well-planned vegan, vegan diet is healthy, nutritious, and a variety of illnesses.
+There are some things to keep in mind, but the Academy of Nutrition and Dietetics says, “A well-planned vegan, a vegan diet is healthy, nutritious, and a variety of illnesses.

 It’s the same if you’re not a vegan, but if you understand what nutrition you should be aware of and how you can get those nutrients through your regular diet, you can lead a healthy life.
 I will.
 Roughly speaking, eat a diet that contains protein, grains, fruits, vegetables, and calcium.
 Notable nutrients are protein, iron, vitamin C, calcium, zinc, vitamin B12, and omega-3 fatty acids.
 I think there are many things I can’t hear, so I’ll explain them one by one!